Characterising local fields of positive characteristic by Galois theory and the Brauer group: Consequences of the Brauer group axioms

 Let $a \in \mathcal{O}_v$ such that the residue of $a$ in $Kv$ is not a $p$-th power.
 For every $\gamma \in vK$, $\gamma < 0$, choose an element $x_\gamma$ of valuation $\gamma$, and set $y_\gamma = a x_\gamma^p$.
 We claim that the images of the $y_\gamma$ in $K/\wp(K)$ are $\F_p$-linearly independent.
 Indeed, if they were not, then there would exist $\gamma_1 < \gamma_2 < \dotsb \gamma_n < 0$ and coefficients $a_2, \dotsc, a_n \in \F_p$, as well as an element $z \in K$ with $y_{\gamma_1} = a_2 y_{\gamma_2} + \dotsb + a_n y_{\gamma_n} + z^p - z$.
 Considering the valuation of each term, we must have $v(z) = v(y_{\gamma_1})/p = v(x_{\gamma_1})$.
 Dividing by $x_{\gamma_1}^p$ and taking residues, we obtain $\overline{a} = \overline{z/x_{\gamma_1}}^p$, contradicting the choice of $a$.
 This shows the linear independence claimed.

 In particular, it follows that $vK$ is countable since $K/\wp(K)$ is countable.
 Assume now that $vK$ does not have a minimal positive element, so $vK$ is densely ordered.
 We may then fix a sequence $\delta_1, \delta_2, \dotsc$ of negative elements of $vK$ converging to $0$.
 There exists a family of functions $f_i \in \N \to \{0, 1\}$, indexed by $i$ in some uncountable index set $I$, such that for $i \neq j$ the functions $f_i$ and $f_j$ differ in infinitely many places.
 (For instance, for every set $P$ of prime numbers, choose a function $f$ which is $1$ at each power of a prime in $P$ and $0$ everywhere else.)
+By the pairing axiom (Pair), and using the linear independence previously proved, there exist elements $z_i \in K^\times$, indexed by $i \in I$, such that $\pair{y_{\delta_n}}{z_i}$ is a non-zero element of $\Br(K)[p]$ if and only if $f_i(n) = 1$.